SimonBrenninger/ddca_ss2025/lib/rv_sys/doc.md

 ### `rv`
 The `rv` module implements represents an RISC-V core that can connected to the `rv_sys` module.
-Note that the packae itself only specifies the entity/component and does not provide an implementation.
+Note that the package itself only specifies the entity/component and does not provide an implementation.

 ```vhdl